 - Music and art therapists encourage children to express their feelings and develop self-esteem using enjoyable, creative activities during individual or group treatment sessions.

 - Occupational therapists evaluate fine motor, play, and self-care skills in infants and children with a variety of diagnoses and levels of disabilities.
 Occupational therapists aim to maximize functional independence by teaching adaptive techniques and using adaptive equipment.

 - Physical therapists work with infants and children to enhance flexibility, strength, coordination, balance, endurance, gross motor skills, and mobility through play and exercise.

 - Physiatrists are medical doctors who have completed specialty training in physical medicine and rehabilitation.
 Physiatrists diagnose and treat disability resulting from disease or injury.
 They develop a comprehensive program to help patients restore function without surgery.

-- Psychologists focus on helping children and their families adjust to living with and caring for complex medical conditions by addressing the psychological components that accompany complex medical conditions, such as coping with pain that may be associated with chronic conditions and stress.
+- Psychologists help children and their families adjust to living with and caring for complex medical conditions.
+They address the psychological issues that may accompany complex medical conditions, such as coping with pain, anxiety, compliance issues that may be associated with chronic conditions and stress.

-- Recreational therapists promote increased functional independence, wellness, leisure activities, and recreation through developmental play, group recreation, exercise, and field trips.
+- Recreational therapists promote increased functional independence, wellness, leisure activities, and recreation through developmental play, group recreation, exercise, and community reintegration trips.